1. Spring Application (March): consists of a seasonal fertilizer to jumpstart your grass growth and pre-emergent crabgrass control.

 Aeration (done in fall): this is one of the best and most fundamental lawn treatments available to stimulate the healthy growth of your lawn.
 An aerator machine makes finger sized holes in your yard and deposits the plugs on the surface for breakdown.
 It opens the pores of compacted soils and reduces unhealthy thatch buildup.
 Compaction and thatch are the primary obstacles that keep nutrients, water, and air from reaching the root structure.
 It is recommended that aeration be done annually in the fall.

-Aeration with Overseeding and Starter Fertilizer (September): we aerate your entire lawn TWICE instead of once.
+Aeration with Overseeding and Starter Fertilizer (September): we aerate your entire lawn.
 We then spread a premium blend of three different types of tall fescue grass seed over the lawn through the spreader and the new grass will germinate in the aerator holes.
 We then spread starter fertilizer to give it a boost.
 We don’t recommend doing this during the spring because you will have to skip the first application.
 The first application that keeps the crabgrass from germinating will keep the grass seed from germinating.
 If you skip the first application the new grass seedlings will get choked out by the aggressive crabgrass.

 Lawns 5000 square feet and under